How to start a stump grinding business: Your first moves

 Growth should be driven by data, not just a feeling.
 When you consistently book over 30 hours of grinding work per week for a month, it is a good signal to hire another Groundworker.
 Turning down more than five jobs a week suggests it is time to consider a second grinder.

-Before you buy more equipment, you could rent a larger machine for a few big jobs to test the demand.
+Before you buy more equipment, rent a larger machine for a few big jobs to test the demand.
 As your team grows, field service software like Jobber or Yardbook becomes even more valuable for managing schedules and dispatch across multiple crews.

 Here are 4 immediate steps to take: